awaismemon26/dotfiles/README.md

-`.dotfiles
+# My `.dotfiles

-# Steps to setup my Mac
+## Steps for setting up MacOS

 1. Install XCode Tools

-xcode-select --install
+2. Install Brew, if not available

+3. Update Brew

-2. Install Brew
+4. Install Brew packages using Brewfile

+5. Create symlinks for all `.config` files